arangodb/docs/3.10/aql/functions-arangosearch.md

 `OFFSET_INFO(doc, paths) → offsetInfo`

-Returns the attribute paths and substring offsets of matched tokens, phrases, or _n_-grams for search highlighting purposes.
+Returns the attribute paths and substring offsets of matched terms, phrases, or _n_-grams for search highlighting purposes.

 - **doc** (document): must be emitted by `FOR ...
 IN viewName`